Micro- and Macro-Scenario Analysis in Financial Modeling

 Independent of any financial modeler’s skill, performing complex scenario analysis across a business’s entire set of financial statements for a large capital project is virtually impossible in spreadsheets.
 Scenario analysis inside of spreadsheet applications like Excel takes a much more basic form.

-When analyzing a capital initiative scenario inside of spreadsheets, most modelers only look at changes in the income statement and the overall solvency of the organization.
+When analyzing a capital initiative scenario inside of spreadsheets, most modelers don’t model the full set of outputs required to properly analyze their project.
+This disaggregated view is not optimal and limits the depth of an organization’s scenario analysis.
 Modeling the cascading ramifications of a large capital initiative across an entire organization, including cash flow, is incredibly difficult inside of spreadsheet-based financial models.
-See how Stetson University uncovered cascading ramifications inside of their financial model in Modeling Vs Budgeting: Organizational Interdependency
+See how Stetson University uncovered cascading ramifications inside of their financial model in Modeling Vs Budgeting: Organizational Interdependency.

 Micro- and Macro-Scenario Analysis